Keep Yourself Safe

 - Enable multi-factor authentication

-- Only log into accounts from trusted sources & devices
+- Only log into accounts from trusted sources and devices

 - Don’t reveal personal information on social media

-- Never clicking on links received via text message or email
+- Never click on links received via text message or email

 In your car: